cad324/Cornell-Thrift-Project/documents/design-journey.md

 [Pick a persona that you believe will help you address the gender bias within your design.]

 I've selected **[Abby/Patricia/Patrick/Tim]** as my persona.
+Our group selected **[Abby]** as our persona.

 I've selected my persona because...
 [Tell us why you picked your persona in 1-3 sentences.
 Your explanation should include why your persona will help you address gender-inclusiveness bugs in your design.]

+We selected Abby because we feel like Abby isn't comfortable with technology and we want to include all users - those who are comfortable and those who are not.
+We want the website to be as user-friendly as possible, so even non-technical people like Abby can navigate the site and accomplish their tasks.

 ### Tasks